Stateware/Dav3i/doc/BackEndArchitecture.md

 ###Database Setup

-Now that we have the architecture of our back end planned out, it's time to dictate the table setup for our MySQL database.
-The configuration we decided on involves 4 table types.

 All tables will be linked via country id (CID).

 **meta_stats:** This table provides an easy way to search our list of data tables.
 It has a columns: Stat table ID, Stat id Name, and SQL table name.

 **meta_countries:** This table provides a list of all countries identifiers, common name, 2-digit country code, and 3-digit country code.
 This will be called when a call to "descriptor" is made, and when new data is being uploaded.

+**data_?:** There is an individual table for each different data statistic
+* births = data_births
+* reported cases =  data_cases
+* deaths = data_deaths
+* estimated cases = data_estcases
+* estimated mortality rate = data_estmortal
+* lower bound for estimated cases = data_lbecases
+* lower bound for estimated mortality = data_lbemortal
+* MCV1(first dose of measles containing vaccine) = data_mcv1
+* MCV2(second dose of measles containing vaccine) = data_mcv2
+* population = data_popula
+* upper bound for estimated cases = data_ubecases
+* upper bound for estimated mortality = data_ubemortal

-**data_?:** There will be an individual table for each different data statistic (e.g. deaths, births, vaccinations) for each different country.
-Each of these tables will have columns: CID and as many years columns as needed.
+The tables have columns: CID and as many years columns as needed.
 This format was chosen to make it more efficient to grab all years of data from a single country by just grabbing a row of data.
 The other way of doing this would be to have three columns: CID, Year, and Value.
 This way would be considered the “correct” way, however would take a significantly longer time to query for mass quantities of yearly data.
 The "correct" way has the advantage of having a much greater amount of years, however, the chosen way of creating this table allows for a maximum of 1024 columns, hence 1023 years and it is inconceivable that this program will be used for longer than that span of time.

 ###Format of Data Sent to Front End
 The data will be encoded in JSON(see design decisions section).
 This is how it will be formatted: